philipabbyad/philipabbyad/README.md

 - 🌱 I’m continually practicing Java and JavaScript, and diving deeper with Linux and the Bash terminal
-- 🔭 I’m currently working on [this Java project](https://github.com/philipabbyad/coding-events) in Spring Boot using a Gradle build with Thymeleaf templates
+- 🔭 I’m currently working on [this Java project](https://github.com/Jul-2022-LC-LiftOff/VolunteerOrganizer) with a team using Spring Boot, Gradle, Hibernate and Thymeleaf templates.
+This web application will allow prospective volunteers to search for and match to volunteer events created by organizations.
 - 👯 I’m looking to collaborate on open source projects such as the [Fedora Project](https://start.fedoraproject.org/)
 <br></br>
 ## Skills